-In brief, the algorithm starts with the position and orientation of each foot and then calculates the centre of each of the two hip joints.
-Starting at the root ankle, the system calculates the root hip position based on the ankle adjustments from the balance routine and the requested knee angle.
-It then solves for the free hip position in order to keep the free ankle in position and achieve the other pelvic and knee constraints.
-The skeleton is then fit to these points, maintaining the foot orientations, which requires calculating the orientation of both legs in order to set the hip angles.
+In brief, the algorithm operates by determining the location of four points: the two ankles (given) and the two hip joints.
+It starts at the root ankle, calculates the root hip position and then solves for the free hip position in order to keep the free ankle in position and achieve the other constraints.
+The skeleton is then fit to these points which requires calculating the orientation of both legs as part of setting the hip angles.
 A detailed explanation of the lower body IK algorithm is given in the appendix.